merot1/FoodTruckProject_One/README.md

 ### Overview

 The assignment:
 Food Truck Project takes up to five Food Trucks into the program.
-The data related to each Food Truck is an I.D., Name, Food and Rating.
+The data related to each Food Truck is I.D., Name, Food and Rating.
 The user is allowed to end the Food Truck data input at any time by entering "quit".
 A menu is created, providing the users with access to the information he/she has input, of five or less Food Trucks.
 After the input of Food Truck data, the user is able to view a generated menu, from which the user may choose from the following choices:
 * List all existing food trucks.
 * See the average rating of food trucks.
 * Display the highest-rated food truck.